AlbinHall/blue-white-blog/README.md

   - Check so that users can't create accounts/send email without adding the correct information
   - Check so that the site users that is not authenticated can visist the blog posts
     - This has been made so that the un autherised site user can visit the first page but a modal will apear when clicking the posts
+  - Check so that the site users that is not authenticated can't visist the discussion pages
+    - This has been made so that the un autherised site user can visit the first page but a modal will apear when clicking the discussion link in the nav bar
+  - Check so that only the creator of a discussion/comment/reply can edit/delete the comment
+  - Check so that users only can like or dislike the discussion once
   - Check so that authenticated users can't change or delete comments they havent made them self
   - Check so that all the colors works well togheter and does not disturb the user
   - Check so that messages appear to the user when something has been deleted/created or when the user login/logout etc